matteo-guardini/multipointsTask/README.md

 ## Repository Structure

-- `index.html`: The main HTML file displaying the map and task waypoints.
-- `styles.css`: Contains the CSS for styling the HTML page.
-- `scripts.js`: JavaScript file for map interactions and logic (if applicable).
+- `index.html`: The main HTML file displaying the map and task waypoints; contains the CSS for styling the HTML page and JavaScript for map interactions and logic

 ## How to Use